lakillo/archaeology-machine-learning/CONTRIBUTING.md

 ### add new examples to existing sections in the README
 1. take note of the [💅 repo style guide](https://github.com/lakillo/archaeology-machine-learning/blob/main/CONTRIBUTING.md#-repo-style-guide)
-2. to contribute by inserting a row into an existing section of the README, copy and paste the below template, replacing the text with your contribution:
+2. use the below template to insert a row into an existing section of the README:

 ```
 |<!-- -->title | authors | year | data type | technique | [paper](link) or paper:tbc | [code](link) or code:tbc | [data](link) or data:tbc<!-- -->|